mailosaur/mailosaur-node/README.md

 ## Testing plain text content

-Most emails and all SMS messages should have a plain text body.
+Most emails, and all SMS messages, should have a plain text body.
 Mailosaur exposes this content via the `text.body` property on an email or SMS message:

 ```js
 console.log(message.text.body) // "Hi Jason, ..."